 Toffee-flavored gluten friendly treat

-Our homemade flapjack topped with chopped figs and honey.
+Our homemade flapjack topped with Tipton's Orange Marmalade.

 Originating from Scotland as a griddle cake, or bannock, scones became a tea time offering during Queen Victoria's reign.
 Cream tea, or tea and scones with clotted cream and jam, is a popular afternoon snack in Cornwall and Devon.
 But what is the proper way to eat a scone?
 In Devon, the cream is spread first with a thin layer of jam.
 In Cornwall, it's jam first and then a thick dollop of cream.
 We'll let you decide which way is best.